Doctor of Ministry Requirements

 Application Procedures

 Approval for admission to the Doctor of Ministry program is given by the Doctor of Ministry Admissions Committee.
 Campbell University Divinity School reserves the right to limit admission for any reason to insure the quality of the program and to maintain the purpose for which the school was established.
-Additional documentation, including standardized test results and educational references, may be requested from applicants to determine their readiness for the Doctor of Ministry program.
+Additional documentation may be requested from applicants to determine their readiness for the Doctor of Ministry program.

 Materials submitted in support of an application are not released for other purposes and cannot be returned to the applicant.